 MTRJ fiber optic pigtail—this pigtail uses the MTRJ connectors that are specially designed for fast Ethernet.
 And MTRJ fiber optic pigtail connectors are all duplex types with a mini ribbon fiber inside.
 They have the features of the MT and RJ45 connectors.
 MTRJ optical fiber pigtails are small form connector products that fit for density applications.

 Of course, except for the fiber optic pigtails mentioned above, there are other types of optical pigtails such as SC, ST, MU and E2000 fiber optic pigtails which also play a vital role in optical communication.

-Generally speaking, whether natural or manmade, cataclysmic or catastrophic, rugged and unforgiving environments need the use of high-performance fiber optic cables.
+Generally speaking, whether natural or man-made, cataclysmic or catastrophic, rugged and unforgiving environments need the use of high-performance fiber optic cables.
 So does fiber optic pigtails.
-Here are two commonly used pigtails which perform well in harsh environment.
+Here are two commonly used pigtails that perform well in a harsh environment.

 During some fiber optic installations, there is a need to provide extra protection for the cable due to the installation environment.
 Enclosed with a stainless steel tube or other strong steel inside the outer jacket, armored fiber optic pigtails could provide extra protection for the optical fiber and added reliability for the network and reduce the unnecessary damage due to rodents, construction work, the weight of other cables and other factors.